 Increased competition in the global marketplace calls for preparedness of companies in recruiting and retaining the right kind of talent to cultivate and nurture growth, hence the need for a strong employer brand.
 In this regard, more than 59% of employers say that employer branding is a major component of HR strategies.

 There’s no denying that social media has profoundly affected employer branding, bringing a complete revolution on the manner in which people look and apply for jobs.
 Using various social media platforms, it is now possible to not only build but also maintain a huge pool of talent than ever before.
-In one recent study, it was established that a company could save up to 50% in recruitment costs by making proper use of talent pools.
+In one recent study by LinkedIN, it was established that a company could save up to 50% in cost-per-hireby making proper use of talent pools.

 For purposes of recruitment, LinkedIn is ranked at 94% in searching and keeping track of candidates, while Facebook and Twitter stand at 65% and 55% respectively in showcasing the employer brand.